 As Thanksgiving approaches, friends and family gather to celebrate the holiday season with festive events, activities, and more.
 Spend the week indulging in delicious food, bonding with your loved ones, and getting a head start on Christmas adventures.
-Milledgeville has plenty in store for this Thanksgiving week with exciting events including a holiday light show, Christmas at the Mansion, local Black Friday shopping, and more!
+Milledgeville has plenty in store for this Thanksgiving week with exciting events including a holiday light show, Christmas at the Mansion, local shopping on Saturday, and more!
 Here is a list of things to do this Thanksgiving week:

 Christmas at the Mansion

 It’s never too early to start celebrating Christmas.
 Take a step back in time and discover holiday traditions passed down from our city's earliest families as Georgia's Old Governor's Mansion is transformed with 19th-century era Holiday decor.
-The Mansion will be fully decorated for the holidays and begin tours Thanksgiving week on Sunday, November 20 and again on Tuesday, November 22.
+The Mansion will be fully decorated for the holidays and will offer tours Thanksgiving week on Sunday, November 19th, and again on Tuesday, November 21st.

 Take a Tour

 Looking for a leisurely stroll?
 Pick up a Historic Walking Tour Guide Brochure from the self-serve box on the exterior of the Milledgeville Visitors Center.
 The guide features 46 properties that are significant to the history and architecture of Milledgeville.
 Founded in 1803 around a series of beautiful squares and wide streets, Milledgeville was designed to be a capital city.
 For more than 60 years, she remained the capital.
 Well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian, and Classic revival houses await you.

 New this season, we also offer a Self-Guided Ghost Tour online.
 Find out more about the spirits that still roam throughout Milledgeville.
 The best way to take this tour is in the comfort of your own car!